Policy Learning with Competing Agents

-Our work is also related to the literatures on strategic classification \citep{bruckner2012static, chen2020learning, Dalvi04adversarialclassification, dong2018strategic, hardt2016strategic,jagadeesan2021alternative, levanon2022generalized} and performative prediction \citep{hardt2023performative, miller2021outside, perdomo2020performative}.
-These works propose models for the interaction between a classifier or predictor and strategic agents, and consider methods that are robust to gaming. \citet{ahmadi2022classification} and \citet{kleinberg2020classifiers} investigate how decision makers can design classifiers that incentivize agents to invest effort in improving welfare, instead in gaming.
-However, a key distinction between our work and these reference is that we optimize decisions by explicitly considering utility from treatment assignment with strategic agents, rather than optimizing a notion of classification or predictive accuracy.
+Our work is also related to strategic classification \citep{ahmadi2022classification, bruckner2012static, chen2020learning, Dalvi04adversarialclassification, dong2018strategic, hardt2016strategic, jagadeesan2021alternative, kleinberg2020classifiers, levanon2022generalized} and performative prediction \citep{miller2021outside, perdomo2020performative}.
+These works model the interaction between a predictor and its environment (strategic agents), and develop methods that are robust to the distribution shift induced by the predictor.
+However, a key distinction between our work and these references is that we optimize decisions by explicitly considering utility from treatment assignment with strategic agents, rather than optimizing a notion of classification or predictive accuracy.
 Furthermore, the classification and prediction setups implicitly assume that an agent's label does not depend on the behavior of others in the population, limiting the applicability of these methods to settings with spillovers induced by capacity constraints.